All Products

 Example

-The following figure shows an example.
+The following figure shows an example in this topic.
 A company created a virtual private cloud (VPC) named VPC1 in the China (Hangzhou) region.
 An NLB instance is created in VPC1.
 The company wants the NLB instance in VPC1 to forward requests to on-premises servers in a data center in the China (Hangzhou) region.

 To meet this requirement, the company can use CEN to connect VPC1 and a virtual border router (VBR) to the transit router in the China (Hangzhou) region.
 Then, the data center can connect to Alibaba Cloud by using the VBR.
 The NLB instance can forward requests to the data center by using CEN.
 In this solution, the on-premises servers in the data center can function as backend servers of the NLB instance.